simplificator/sitincator/README.md

 ## Software

-Clone the repository and build a package for the Raspberry Pi:
+### Development Setup

+It is not recommended to run the following setup on a Raspberry Pi.
+The installation of the correct node version and the required npm packages is quite a burden for the Raspberry Pi and takes a long time to complete, if successful.
+The setup has been tested on recent versions of OS X.

+Node requirement: `v6`

     git clone git://github.com/simplificator/sitincator.git
     cd sitincator
     npm install
+    mkdir {config,credentials}

+- Follow [Google's guide][1] to obtain the OAuth JSON file and store it in `config/client_secret.json`.
+- Tell Sitincator which calendar to use (the calendar ID can be found on the settings page of your calendar in Google Calendar): `export CALENDAR_ID='...'`
+- Start it: `npm start`
+- Open the link printed in your terminal, login with the same user as before to obtain the OAuth JSON file and authorize the app to access the Google's API.
+You now get a token in the browser.
+- Save that token to a file named `credentials/token.json`.
+The file should not contain any other characters than the token itself (it has no special formatting): `echo 'my_token' > credentials/token.json`
+- Start webpack (note that this process is blocking, you could also start it in the background): `npm run watch`
+- Start the application again: `npm start`

+### Installation on the Raspberry Pi

+It is recommended to build the package for the Raspberry Pi on a x86 machine:

+    git clone git://github.com/simplificator/sitincator.git
+    cd sitincator
+    npm install
     npm run build:pi

 The package for the Raspberry Pi now resides in `./Sitincator-linux-armv7l`.
-You can launch the app by calling `./Sitincator-linux-armv7l/Sitincator`.
+You can launch the app by copying the directory to your Raspberry Pi 3 and calling `./Sitincator-linux-armv7l/Sitincator`.

-## Development Setup

-- Follow [Google's guide][1] to obtain the OAuth JSON file and store it in `config/client_secret.json`.
-- Tell Sitincator which calendar to use: `export CALENDAR_ID='...'`
-- Start it: `npm start`
+Note that you need to configure `config` and `credentials` as outlined in `Development Setup`.

 [1]: https://developers.google.com/google-apps/calendar/quickstart/nodejs#step_1_turn_on_the_api_name